blay/blay.se/edgeryders.markdown

 they should be involved in the policy process.
-Edgeryders explicitly wants to define itself against a passive presentation of youth as a problem category that policymakers and experts have to figure out and come up with policies for [see for example the description of the campaign ’’We, the People’’ @wethepeople].
-Therefor, Edgeryders itself is an experiment in policy making that is based on a new kind of political participation.
+Edgeryders explicitly wants to define itself against a passive presentation of youth as a problem category that policymakers and experts have to figure out and come up with policies for.[^1] Therefor, Edgeryders itself is an experiment in policy making that is based on a new kind of political participation.

 Within the policy field there is a wide-spread concern about the state of European youth.
 The economic crisis have hit the young people of